-In landmark judgement that changes India, former Supreme Court Judge and eminent jurist Ashok Ganguly analyses the cases that led to the formation of the new laws and changes into the legal system.
+In the book ‘landmark judgement that changed India’, former Supreme Court Judge and eminent jurist Ashok Ganguly analyses the cases that led to the formation of the new laws and changes into the legal system.
 Following judgements are discussed in the book: –

 - Keshavananda Bharti v State of Kerala

 - Golaknath v State of Punjab

 This book is also an ideal guide for anyone interested in the changes made to Indian Laws down the years and the evolution of the Indian Judicial system.

 i.
 The basic structure doctrine evolved to protect core constitutional values

 In this chapter, the author talks about the 6 judgements that have helped in the formation of the Basic Structure Doctrine.
 He has divided the chapter into groups; this group deals with the parliament’s power to amend the constitution and Supreme Court power to Judicial Review of those amendments.